yxuco/fabric-operation/README.md

 ./bootstrap.sh netop1 k8s
 ```
 ## Configure and start Fabric network
-To start and test the network using docker-compose, use the following commands:
+If you created msp artifacts for docker-compose in the previous step, use the following commands to start and test the network using docker-compose:
 ```
 cd ./network
 ./start-docker.sh